aminjafari-dev/learning_english/lib/features/daily_lessons/README.md

 ## Description

-The Daily Lessons feature provides AI-generated English vocabulary and phrases for daily learning with **conversation mode capabilities**.
-It follows Clean Architecture principles with a simplified, focused architecture that emphasizes personalized content generation, cost optimization, and interactive learning through conversations.
+The Daily Lessons feature provides AI-generated English vocabulary and phrases for daily learning.
+It follows Clean Architecture principles with a simplified, focused architecture that emphasizes personalized content generation based on user preferences (level and learning focus areas).
+The feature generates single lessons with vocabularies and phrases tailored to the user's learning needs.

 ## Architecture